susheeltandon/liveme-tools/readme.md

 **Thanks to Facebook a couple modules used by this project can now only be installed using `yarn` package manager.
 The rest can still be installed using `npm`.**

+**This uses the custom (LiveMe API)[https://github.com/thecoder75/liveme-api/] module also developed by our developers and contributors.**

 You can download the [latest release](https://github.com/thecoder75/liveme-tools/releases/latest) if you wish to not compile it yourself.